nabi-cloud/style-guide/README.md

 <br>

+## Project Extensions
+- **Additional Components:** Documented various buttons and components that are planned to use on the website.
+- **Responsive Design:** Implemented responsive design to ensure a polished look across different screen sizes.
+- **Navigation Bar:** Divided the website into sections with a cohesive navigation system, facilitating easy access.

+<br>

-## Spotlight Feature: Dark Mode
+## Going the Extra Mile: Dark Mode
 One of the standout features implemented in my design system is Dark Mode.
 When activated, Dark Mode modifies the website's colors and styles, providing a visually appealing and comfortable experience for users.
 This feature was implemented using JavaScript.

-<br>

-## Project Extensions
-- **Additional Components:** Documented various buttons and components that are planned to use on the website.
-- **Responsive Design:** Implemented responsive design to ensure the site looks polished across different screen sizes.
-- **Navigation Bar:** Divided the website into sections with a cohesive navigation system, facilitating easy access.

 <br>